Neural Knitworks is a collaborative project about mind and brain health.

 - Log your event on the National Science Week calendar to take advantage of multi-channel promotion.

-- Use this flyer template (250 kB Word) to promote your event in local shop windows and on noticeboards.
+- Use this flyer template (2.5 MB .docx) to promote your event in local shop windows and on noticeboards.

-- Visit our event organisers toolbox for tips on hosting a successful event.
+- Read our event organisers toolbox for tips on hosting a successful event.

 - You’ll need plenty of yarn, needles, copies of our scientifically-based neuron crafting pattern books (3.4 MB PDF) and a comfy spot in which to create.